NVS-SK/AI-Representative/docs/prd.md

 ## Vision: To create a consent-based personal AI representative that acts as a digital extension of the individual, helping others understand their identity, knowledge, personality, and style of communication through what they choose to share.

-## Problem statement: Current AI assistants are often split across separate apps for chat, document search, web browsing, and task execution.
-AI Representative brings these together on a single platform, with long-term memory and modular tools.
+## Problem statement: Individuals today are represented online through scattered profiles, resumes, chats, and social posts, but none of these capture who they really are or how they think.
+As a result, people repeatedly explain themselves to friends, clients, or hiring managers and lack a personal memory system to track their own growth, skills, and updates over time.

 ## Objectives: enable natural voice and text conversations, maintain long-term memory, support document upload and knowledge retrieval, integrate web search and external tools, and build a secure and scalable architecture.